 You can wear your wedding or engagement ring, but you must remove all other jewellery before you enter the prison.

 For more information, refer to the appropriate dress standards notice.

-There are a number of things you can’t take into prison.
-It is a criminal offence to bring them into prison.
-You can read what items you can’t take into prison in the Corrective Services Regulation 2006, s.
-20 .
+It is a criminal offence to take certain items into a prison.
+You can read what items you can’t take into prison in the Corrective Services Regulation 2017 s 19.

 What you can give a prisoner

 You cannot give the prisoner money, documentation, or personal items during your visit.
-However, you can bring items such as socks, singlets, underclothes and clothes for court.
+However, you can bring items like socks, singlets, underclothes and clothes for court.